wustlcse237sp20/project-virtualpoker/README.md

 - What user stories do you intend to complete next iteration?

 We have not yet implemented the standard blinds of poker.
 Furthermore, we are not done creating an interactive GUI, so this first iteration is a purely text-based game.
 We also intend to improve the logic of the game and bolster up the computer's AI to be a more formidable opponent.
+Finally, we want to be able to play again after a game is over without terminating the program and running it again.

 - Is there anything that you implemented but doesn't currently work?